Mark-MDO47/expts_HallowingM4/README.md

 On my Windows 10 system with a single-click of the reset button, the disk name is **CIRCUITPY**.
 The four built-in neopixels are off.<br>
 On my Windows 10 system with the double-click of the reset button, the disk name is **HALLOM4BOOT**.
 Also the four built-in neopixels are green.<br>

+Per instructions, I copied the update file for the bootloader onto the **HALLOM4BOOT** disk (double-click reset).
+The system automatically rebooted.
+To get back to **HALLOM4BOOT** I did a double-click reset and saw that the file I copied had done its job and was now deleted.

 **INFO_UF2.TXT** now contains the following:
 ```
 UF2 Bootloader v3.15.0 SFHWRO